Reserving the Chapel

 The historic UVA Chapel can host weddings, memorial services, meetings and special events for up to 250 guests.
 Please use the following links to learn more information about how the Chapel can suit your needs.

-The Chapel will be closed for renovations from January 1 – August 30, 2023.
+The Chapel will be closed for renovations until January, 2024.
 The reservation portal will be closed until further notice.

 All other requests for the Chapel should be made as for any other meeting or event space.
 The request must be made at least three business days in advance and no further in advance than is allowed for departments and student groups (see our announcements section on the home page).
 Additionally, for christenings, baptisms, memorials and funerals, affiliation with the University is required.